Make the Music 2000

-Make The Music 2000 is the debut studio album by American beatboxer and hip hop artist Rahzel.
+Make the Music 2000 is the debut studio album by American beatboxer and hip hop artist Rahzel.
 It was released on August 10, 1999 via MCA Records.
 Production was handled by several record producers, including Bob Power, Marley Marl, Pete Rock, Scott Storch, L.E.S. and Rahzel himself.
-The album also features guest appearances from Aaron Hall, Emanon, Erykah Badu, Q-Tip, Scratch, Slick Rick, The Roots, TJ Swan and Vinia Mojica among others.
+The album also features guest appearances from Aaron Hall, Emanon, Erykah Badu, Q-Tip, Scratch, Slick Rick, the Roots, TJ Swan and Vinia Mojica among others.

 The album peaked at number 51 on the US Billboard 200, and spawned two charted singles: "Southern Gul" and "All I Know".
 "All I Know" was featured in NBA Live 2000.

 Critical reception

 The album was reviewed in the Daily Nebraskan, which summarized that "the record fits together like a collage, with some pieces that certainly seem out of place" giving it a C+ overall.
 The Village Voice critic Robert Christgau highlighted "Southern Girl" and "Night Riders" while summarizing up the album as "having fun with the human beatbox (and friends) in the studio (and on stage)".
+Eothen Alapatt, in a review for The Source, called Make the Music 2000 "a refreshing alternative to the conventional rap albums", commending Rahzel for his "uncanny ability to mimic instruments".